This post was originally published at Novelicious.com and is now at WritingTipsOasis.com. WritingTipsOasis.com acquired Novelicious.com in June 2022.

 What do you think is the biggest myth about being a novelist?

 Hopefully, that a novelist needs to be a literary genius with an endless vocabulary and a brain the size of a water-melon.
 Don’t get me wrong, it probably helps, but I think overall, heart goes a long way.
 If you’ve got heart, your words will have heart too.

 Another myth would be that being a novelist is an unattainable goal.
 I certainly thought of it that way.
 Turns out, I was wrong.

 What advice can you give to our readers who want to write a novel of their own?

 Do it.
 Pick up your pen or fire up your pc and get to it.

-When I started tinkering at piano (I can’t play for toffee, but the point still stands) my Pa told me how Jools Holland had once advised would-be tinkerers to ‘Play what you like, and like what you play!’
+When I started tinkering at piano (I can’t play for toffee, but the point still stands) my Pa told me that Jools Holland had said ‘Play what you like, and like what you play.’
 I think that’s sound advice for writing too.

 Don’t get bogged down in the motions.
 You have to feel what you’re writing, so write what you feel, channel it into your work.
 Not everyone will like what you put out there, so – straight off – you might as well forget trying to please everyone.
 Write something that you’re passionate about, because it’s your novel at the end of the day.